Camcan/phase-0-handbook/FAQ.md

 # Frequently Asked Questions
 This will be updated as you ask questions on the google+ community.

-**Q: Are Introductory Sessions on Skype or Google?**<br>
+**Q: Do I need to sign up for an orientation session?**<br>
-**A:** From this point, all of our sessions will be conducted via google hangout.
-If you signed up properly, you should have an event on your google calendar with a link to join the video call.
-Join the call at the appropriate times.
-Follow [these instructions](intro-gps-signup.md) to sign up.
+**A:** Its important to attend either the morning or the evenings orientation session, however unless otherwise advised by your facilitator, there is no need to sign up to one.
+Simply be on your cohorts Slack channel 5 minutes before the start time.
+Your facilitator will advise you of the time.

 **Q: How do I change my EDA email address?** <br>
 **A:** Unfortunately this isn't very simple at this point since we use multiple systems.
-You should contact the [facilitator](contact-and-support-list.md) with the following information to change your address:
+You should contact your facilitator with the following information to change your address:

   Please include (just copy paste and fill in):